carr/link_to_extras/README.markdown

 Link extras
 =========

-This plugins adds extra options for the link_to method.
+This plugin adds extra options for the link_to method.

-Currently it just works with icons, and it enables you to handle styling of links with icons in your CSS files.
+At the time, it just works with icons, and it enables you to handle styling of links with icons in your CSS files.

 Usage
 =====